Although many coronavirus restrictions have eased guidance remains in place to help reduce the spread of COVID-19.

 Current guidance remains that you should continue to work from home where you can.

-Please read the information on requirements for face coverings and exemptions.
+For further information on the latest guidance around use of face coverings, please read the information on requirements for face coverings and exemptions.

 Private rented and social housing sectors